An easy mulled wine recipe with step-by-step instructions to make delicious mulled wine at home.

-There’s nothing quite like the warm spices to tickle your nose and fill your heart with festive memories.
+At Mama Loves a Drink we are all about delicious yet easy recipes and of course we have one for mulled wine: there’s nothing quite like the warm spices to tickle your nose and fill your heart with festive memories, this is a Christmas classic!

 There are PLENTY of variations on how to make mulled wine, and the fact we all have our different recipes passed down via generations and across nationalities is one of the wonderful things we LOVE about the world of beverages – we all have our own personal taste preferences and there’s no one right recipe.